opencrvs/opencrvs-core/README.md

 ## How do I export recent registrations?

-You can export registrations (both death and birth) from the last 7 days by running a script from `infrastructure/export-last-7-days.sh`.
+You can export registrations (both death and birth) from the last 7 days by running a script from `infrastructure/export-last-7-days.sh <<insert user>> <<insert user password>>`.

-For example running:

-`./infrastructure/export-last-7-days.sh opencrvs.qa1.jembi.org api.user test`

 Would create a new .zip file `export.zip` with 2 CSV files inside of it.
 You can tweak the time period from inside the script if needed.

 ## How does OpenCRVS back up registration data?

-OpenCRVS backs up all of its data by default and the [Ansible](https://www.ansible.com/) playbook script [here](https://github.com/jembi/OpenCRVS/blob/master/infrastructure/server-setup/playbook.yml) allows you to configure a remote server in which all data will be zipped and copied to on a nightly cron job.
-Follow the instructions [here](https://github.com/jembi/OpenCRVS/tree/master/infrastructure/server-setup)
+OpenCRVS backs up all of its data by default and the [Ansible](https://www.ansible.com/) playbook script [here](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/server-setup/playbook.yml) allows you to configure a remote server in which all data will be zipped and copied to on a nightly cron job.
+Follow the instructions [here](https://github.com/opencrvs/opencrvs-core/tree/master/infrastructure/server-setup)

 ## How do I configure OpenCRVS for my country needs?